evadnl/daveops.nl/_tabs/about.md

 As my daily job I work as a system engineer, working with Linux, Ansible, Docker, Kubernetes, Python, Windows (Server), Amazon Web Services, Git, Office 365 and Azure Cloud.

 In my spare time I like to play games with friends and watch series.
 I also fiddle around a lot within my homelab, learning new things or just trying out stuff.

+## Why the name DaveOps?

+An ex-coworker once made this joke while I was talking about DevOps and this kind of stuck with me.
+I liked it!